gobuffalo/docs/content/documentation/getting_started/directory-structure.md

 {{< /note >}}

 This directory contains **raw** assets which will be compiled/compressed & put in the [`public`](#public) directory.

+### cmd

+This folder contains the `main.go` file which bootstraps your app and starts it.

 ### grifts